On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 For each $q\in Q$, we induce a horizontal line and a vertical line through $q$, respectively; let $\calA$ be the arrangement of the resulting $2m$ lines.
 Each cell of $\calA$ is a (possibly unbounded) rectangle.
 Each point in $Q$ is a vertex of $\calA$.
 Note that our algorithm does not explicitly compute $\calA$.

-We will show below that $\Ed(p)$ is a linear function of $x(p)$ and $y(p)$ inside any cell $C$ of $\calA$, implying that the ENN of $Q$ in $P\cap C$ is on the convex hull of $P\cap C$, as discussed in \cite{ref:AgarwalNe12}.
+We will show below that $\Ed(p)$ is a linear function of $x(p)$ and $y(p)$ inside any cell $C$ of $\calA$, implying that the $\ANN$ (i.e., the top-1 $\ANN$) of $Q$ in $P\cap C$ is on the convex hull of $P\cap C$, as discussed in \cite{ref:AgarwalNe12}.